How Can We Adapt Number Talks for Distance Learning? Insights from Richie Moreno

 The day after students submitted their responses, I shared the Google Sheet (where all of the student responses are collected) with all of my students.
 I had them fill out another Google Form, in which I prompted them to read other student responses, choose a strategy they were interested, and to explain why.
 I also ask them to reflect on their own strategy and fix any errors they made.

-The samples below come from a number talk in which students solved the problem 0.85 - 1/4 + 50%.
-Previously we had explored the connections between fractions decimals and percents through experiences which were sometimes contextualized and sometimes decontextualized.
+The samples below come from a number talk in which students solved the problem 0.85 – 1/4 + 50%.
+Previously we had explored the connections between fractions decimals and percents through experiences which were sometimes contextualized and sometimes contextualized.

 Student Sample E